splunk/public-o11y-docs/apm/db-query-perf/db-perf-redis-use-case.rst

 Look at the ‘command performance’ of Redis to notice if any of the commands are poorly performing If everything looks good on client metrics, you can deep dive into the server side metrics by clicking on the related content tile at the bottom

+"If everything looks good on client metrics"

+I don't think this makes sense - if everything looks good from the clients perspective, everything is good.

+You might notice that there are significantly more requests today than there were yesterday.
+Or you notice one type of query is slow.
+Or you just generally see a problem.
+Then you can dive deeper into the service side metrics to root cause the issue

 Since MGET command has high latency, compare how MGET command performs compared to rest of the database.